freedomofkeima/messenger-maid-chan/README.md

 2. Maid-chan is using Redis as the database.
 Redis can be downloaded via https://redis.io/download.
 Run Redis as a background process in port 6379 (default port).

 3. ChatterBot 0.8.X has dropped support for simple JSON storage because of performance issues.
 Depending on your choice, you need to have either SQLite or MongoDB and modify `maidchan/config.py` accordingly.
-[MongoDB Installation Guide](https://docs.mongodb.com/manual/administration/install-community/))
+Alternatively, you can set `IS_CHATTERBOT_ENABLED` flag to `False` in `maidchan/config.py` to disable chatbot feature.
+[MongoDB Installation Guide](https://docs.mongodb.com/manual/administration/install-community/)

 4. It is recommended to use `venv` (e.g.: `python3 -m venv venv` then `source venv/bin/activate`).
 You need to install all dependencies via `pip install -r requirements.txt`.